pyarmak/entrada-1x-docs/user/docs/gradebook/entergrades.md

 #How to link quizzes and exams to gradebook to automatically supply a grade
 A quiz created through the quiz module and with multiple choice, true/false, etc. questions can be automatically graded.
 If a quiz is attached to a learning event and the gradebook it will automatically be graded and the gradebook will be updated accordingly.
 For instructions on linking a quiz to a gradebook entry, please see the Create a Gradebook Entry help section.

+Exams created with the Entrada Exam module can also be attached to a gradebook entry so that when the exam is graded the grade automatically forwards to the gradebook.
+This process is completed by attaching an exam post to a gradebook entry in the Feedback step of creating the post.
+For additional details on completing this process please see the Exams>Post help section.

 #How to allow Grade Calculation Exceptions
 This feature allows you to modify the weight of an assessment for an individual student.